warmist/scripts/docs/gui/launcher.rst

 As you type, autocomplete options for DFHack commands appear in the right column.
 If the first word of what you've typed matches a valid command, then the autocomplete options will also include commands that have similar functionality to the one that you've named.
-Hit :kbd:`Tab` or :kbd:`Shift`:kbd:`Tab` to cycle through the autocomplete options.
-Hit :kbd:`Alt`:kbd:`Left` if you want to undo the autocomplete and go back to the text you had before you hit :kbd:`Tab`.
+Click on an autocomplete option to select it or cycle through them with :kbd:`Tab` or :kbd:`Shift`:kbd:`Tab`.
+Hit :kbd:`Alt`:kbd:`Left` if you want to undo the autocomplete and go back to the text you had before you autocompleted.

 **Context-sensitive help**